yonasBSD/task-templates/README.md

 /Taskfile.d/
 ```

-Otherwise, if you prefer stability you should also commit the content of the `Taskfile.d` directory.
+Otherwise, if you prefer stability you should also commit the content of the `Taskfile.d` directory or specify the versions of the templates.

 * Available tasks are shown by execute `task` command without any parameter:
 ![Available tasks](tasks-list.png "Available tasks")